Nyrthos

 Nyrthos is an action RPG developed by BeerDeer Games, a Czech independent game development studio.
-The target platforms are Microsoft Windows, MacOS, Android and iOS.
+The target platforms are Windows, MacOS, Android and iOS.

 Gameplay

 The game takes place in a fictional world, "Nyrthos", a continent surrounded by sea.
 The storyline details have not been extensively revealed by the developers.

 Nyrthos is influenced by the Diablo and Gothic series.
 The game's core mechanics will be similar to other RPGs (e.g. killing monsters, leveling, learning new skills, looting).
 However, Nyrthos will also incorporates elements from other genres, allowing players to build structures and manage resources, similar to a simulation video game.

 The game takes place in an expanding world, in which players can influence the development of the story with their votes and actions.
 Nyrthos also features a day/night/weather cycle that strongly impacts the world.
 The night is dark and more dangerous, so many actions have to be performed during the day.
 The cycle influences many things, such as enemies, spawnable items, and events.